 3. Multi-function capacity

 With more remote working, it is expected that office space footprints will reduce.
 Possibly one of the best advantages of a multifunctional printer is the space savings granted by the device.
 Rather than needing space for a printer, photocopier, fax machine and scanner, the hybrid office can have the same functionality in just a single machine.

 4. Mobile friendly and touchless tech

 Now more than ever, businesses require the freedom to print and scan using mobile devices like tablets and smartphones and to do so without the need to touch a shared device.
 Not only is this a convenient and time-saving feature, but touchless technology is also mitigating virus transmission risk.
-Features like pull-printing through smart-card authentication or even facial or voice recognition will assist the hybrid office remain and a safe and healthy place to work.
+Printer features like pull-printing through smart-card authentication or even facial or voice recognition will assist the hybrid office remain and a safe and healthy place to work.

 5. An automatic document feeder

 In the same vein, a device with an automatic document feeder (ADF) will reduce the amount of touching required.
-An ADF will allow a ream of paper to be put into the machine and which is then automatically fed through the device, allowing the user to print, scan or copy without manually placing in each page.
+An ADF will allow a ream of paper to be put into the machine and which is then automatically fed through the device, allowing the user to print, scan or copy without manually placing each page.

 6. High workload capacity

 A hybrid work environment is based on productivity and efficiency, so it stands to reason that a printer with a high workload capacity is a necessity.
 Also, consider choosing a machine with large print volume capability to avoid unnecessary touching and the follow-up sanitisation required.

 7. Low running costs